Trip guide

 Savannah

 Savannah should feel like the payoff.
-Arrive with enough margin for walking, food, or an overnight instead of treating the city like a late checkpoint.
+Arrive with enough margin for walking, food, or an overnight instead of treating the city like a late checkpoint, and keep the next leg open if Charleston is the continuation.

 - Best use: let Savannah set up whether the next move is to stay or continue toward Charleston.